Logo Icon

 Read More: GK Study Plan for CLAT Exam

-Legal Reasoning Questions for CLAT Passage 5
+CLAT Legal Reasoning Questions With Answers Passage 5

 The Indian Penal Code, which was in force in many states when the Constitution was made, contained more than one offence punishable by the death penalty.
 The Constitution makers formulated some articles with reference to the death penalty.
 Article 72 allowed the President and Governor to show clemency to convicts sentenced to the death penalty.
 Article 134 provided for appeal to the Supreme Court if the High Court awarded a convict the death penalty after reversing a trial court judgement.
 But we shall not overlook the reality that the constitution makers could not be expected to go into the various aspects of each punishment provided in the penal statutes which were then in force.
 When they shaped Article 13 of the Constitution, it declared that any law in force when it came into effect that was violative of any of the fundamental rights enshrined in the Constitution was void.